llnee/658-Test-Automation/README.md

 # 658-Test-Automation
-HW2 - Test Automation w/ JUnit

-Project was done for a graduate-level Testing course.
-Demonstartes use of JUNit.
+Project was done for a graduate-level testing course.
+Demonstrates use of JUNit for automated testing and simple Java classes.